Villa de Zaachila: Dance of the Zancudos

 The Dance of the Zancudos originated in the San Pedro neighborhood over 100 years ago and is one of the few places the dance can still be found.
 The origin of the Dance of the Zancudos is in a promise the inhabitants of Zaachila made to Saint Peter.
 The story behind it states that an old man encountered an apparition of Saint Peter who asked the community build a church in his name.
 The apparition appeared each day until it was captured by the local people and enclosed in a small church.
 Guards were posted at the entrance with rifles and machetes.
 However, the next day, it was discovered that the saint was no longer there, and he appeared again to the old man who had originally seen him, and indicated that God had sent him to protect the village.
 Eight days remained until the feast of Saint Peter, and the saint asked that the villagers form pairs on stilts to dance.
 On the feast day, the men danced on stilts while the women surrounded them with candles and incense.
 The dancers arrived at the foot of a hill where an image of the saint was found, which was brought to the San Pedro neighborhood where a church was constructed for it.

 José Mendoza is the captain of the Zancudo group of the San Pedro neighborhood, and has spent about forty years recruiting dancers and training them.
 This includes teaching how to make the stilts made from ocote wood.
 These stilts measure two meters long and have a "foot" fastened by wire and rope.
 Recruited dancers are boys from 12 to 14 years of age and are trained for two months after they make a pledge to Saint Peter.
 At first, the boys balance themselves with safety ropes on their stilts.
-Only males are permitted to dance, with some wearing women's masks.
+Only men are permitted to dance, with some wearing women's masks.
 Performances can extend for hours, during which small gifts are distributed among the spectators from baskets.
 The dancers are accompanied by musical groups, "chinas Oaxaqueñas" and "monos de calenda."
 These dancers perform the strenuous performance on the feast day of Saint Peter as well as at the Guelaguetza of Oaxaca and other dance festivals in Mexico.